BabylonJS/Documentation/content/How_To/light/Shadows_csm.md

 Note that CSM requires WebGL 2+.

-Here's a Playground demonstrating the CSM technique and the existing `ShadowGenerator`: https://www.babylonjs-playground.com/#IIZ9UU#40
+Here's a Playground demonstrating the CSM technique and the existing `ShadowGenerator`: <Playground id="#IIZ9UU#40" title="Cascaded Shadow Map Example" description="Simple Example of using the CSM system in your scene." image="/img/playgroundsAndNMEs/divingDeeperCSM1.jpg"/>

-# Technical overview
+## Technical overview

 A quick survey of the technique will help to understand the different properties of the `CascadedShadowGenerator` class.
 You can also have a look at the [references](#references) provided at the end of this page for further details.

-# Subdividing the frustum
+## Subdividing the frustum

 CSM works by subdividing the view frustum (frustum of the camera, meaning what the camera can see) into several subfrusta, each of them being called a cascade (hence the name of the technique):